Gordeth/IT/README.md

 📂 Project Structure
 File	Purpose
-bootstrapper.ps1	Main entry point.
-Downloads and runs the latest WUH.ps1.
+bootstrapper.ps1	Main Entry Point.
+Downloads and runs the core scripts.
+Use this one!
-WUH.ps1	Core maintenance script orchestrating all tasks.
+WUH.ps1	The core script that orchestrates all maintenance tasks.
-Functions.ps1	Shared helper functions (logging, script execution, Office detection).
+Functions.ps1	Contains shared helper functions (logging, execution, etc.).
-MACHINEPREP.ps1	Machine preparation tasks (driver tools, baseline IT setup).
+MACHINEPREP.ps1	Contains all tasks for the "Machine Preparation" option.
-WGET.ps1	Winget update/cleanup routine.
+WGET.ps1	Handles Winget updates and cleanup.
-MSO_UPDATE.ps1	Optional Microsoft Office update routine.
+MSO_UPDATE.ps1	An optional routine for updating Microsoft Office.

 The bootstrapper: